 - Return on debt is known as interest which is a charge against profit.
 In contrast to the return on equity is called as a dividend which is an appropriation of profit.

 - Return on debt is fixed and regular, but it is just opposite in the case of return on equity.

 - Debt can be secured or unsecured, whereas equity is always unsecured.

-It is essential for all the companies to maintain a balance between debt and equity in their capital structure.
+It is essential for all the companies to maintain a balance between debt and equity funds.
 The ideal debt-equity ratio is 2:1 i.e. equity should always be twice of the debt, only then it can be assumed that the company can cover its losses effectively.